 strong signal of further strength in the U.S. currency.

-Investors took out option barriers at 86 yen and stop-loss buy
+with option barriers cited at 86 yen and stop loss buy orders

 Prime Minister Shinzo Abe, who has threatened to revise a